 Hair loss due to alopecia areata might cure itself or it might progress, possibly even leading to complete baldness over the head (alopecia totalis) or even over the whole body (alopecia universalis), however both of these cases are extremely rare.
 The effects can be seen overnight but hair may grow back.
 It can grow back on its own, but treatment may also be required.

-“The rule of thumb is that if it hasn’t grown back in six months, then it’s time to consider treatment,” Leonora said.
+“The rule of thumb is that if it hasn’t grown back in six months, then it’s time to consider treatment,” explains Leonora.

-The best way to deal with stress induced hair loss is to learn how to manage your stress levels before they affect your hair growth patterns.
-However, this is easier said than done and sometimes the added stress of losing hair is just too much to cope with.
-Treating hair loss with proven and effective treatments can help soften the blow whilst you try to get the rest of your life back on track.
+The best way to deal with stress-related hair loss is to learn how to manage your stress levels before they affect your hair growth patterns.
+However, this is easier said than done - particularly if the stress is physical and caused by something out of your control, such as an underlying illness - and sometimes the added stress of losing your hair is just too much to cope with.

-Propecia and minoxidil are the only products to be FDA approved for hair loss, meaning there have been vigorous clinical trials carried out to prove their effectiveness and efficacy beyond doubt.
-The effective treatment of stress-induced hair loss requires a combined approach and hair growth boosters can further augment the effectiveness of hair loss treatments.
+At Belgravia our hair specialists will carry out an assessment and provide not only a diagnosis, but also recommendations for a tailored treatment course based on their findings and the individual client's medical profile.
 Ongoing monitoring and advice is important so that progress can be checked and the treatment adjusted if necessary.
 When it comes to hair loss caused by stress, it is also important to try to solve the underlying problem for general health reasons as well as treating your hair loss.